ryao/gemini-chat/README.md

 # How to use

-This requires python and the google-generativeai and flask python libraries.
+This requires python and the flask and requests python libraries.
 If they are not installed on your machine, you may install them in a virtual environment from a POSIX shell:

 ```
 python -m venv /path/to/venv
 source /path/to/venv/bin/activate
-pip install google-generativeai flask
+pip install flask requests
 ```

 Either `export GEMINI_CHAT_API_KEY=YOUR_API_KEY` or